magtrix11/MAGWORLD.github.io/_posts/2022-02-26-First_Post.md

 I have been creating art since I have memory and recollection.
 I have loved color and the absence of color, form, space, since I could see.
 I am a lover of pattern, and repetion.
 I love ranndomization and impulsivity.
 I create on instinct.

 But I only started seeing myself as an artist through using technology.

+An avid gamer growing up, technology and coding have always been interesting to me.
+However, I lacked the confidence to do anything really.
+It wasn't until COVID-19 started.
+2020.
+The year my life changed.

+I truly realized that the one thing I feel most comfortable doing is creating and learning.
+I came into sync with my inner child and my purpose.
+I dont' expect to know everything, but I know the road I'm going on, and I'm prepared and growing every day.

+Part of my process of growing and becoming a better artist everyday is getting organized, hence this blog.

+Here to host my ideas, my thoughts, my dreams, my fears, my work, everything and anything.

+I'm bringing unchained exceptionalism.

+Again...
+#### *DAY BY DAY, BRICK BY BRICK, WE BUILD.

+This is the MAGTRIX.